adityaastro/meraki_labs_job_assignment/docs/EVAL.md

 This document describes how to evaluate the PDF Questions Extractor system, including automated metrics, manual verification procedures, and quality assessment frameworks.

 The system uses **native PDF processing** via OpenRouter, sending entire PDFs directly to Gemini for extraction with full document context.
-This approach significantly improves accuracy compared to page-by-page processing.
+This approach ensures high accuracy and structural fidelity.

 ---